HackerN64/HackerSM64/README.md

 - Mario head skip
 - Peach letter cutscene skip
 - Toggles for fall damage, lives, 100 coin stars, and other vanilla mechanics

-### Bug Fixes/Physics Improvements
-- Fixes for common collision issues, like slope fix, exposed ceilings fix, false ledgegrabs fix
-- Hanging fix (Mario can grab hangable ceilings from any state, instead of only jump or double jump)
-- Better wall collision with rounded corners

-### Lighting Engine
-- Allows for the use of dynamic lights in your levels.
-- Ambient, directional, and point lights are supported.
-- Available on a separate branch ([base/lighting-engine](https://github.com/HackerN64/HackerSM64/tree/base/lighting-engine)).
-Instructions on how to use it can be found in the readme of that branch.

-### Colored Text Support
-- Add colors to text boxes by adding `@RRGGBBAA` to the text, where each letter is a hex digit representing red, green, blue, and alpha (transparency).
-- Reset the color by adding `@--------`.
-It is not mandatory to do this, but text will need to be recolored each time it scrolls in a dialog box, or the custom color will reset.
-- For example: `"@FF0000FFRED @00FF00FFGREEN @0000FFFFBLUE @FFFFFF00INVISIBLE @--------NORMAL"`

 ### Features for Hackers
 - Rich debug features: debug fly mode, a much improved crash screen, visual surface and object hitbox debug, live display of several game state variables, and detailed performance profiling information.